openaddresses/machine/docs/install.md

 5. Build the OpenAddresses packages using [virtualenv](https://packaging.python.org/installing/#creating-virtual-environments) and [pip](https://packaging.python.org/installing/#use-pip-for-installing).
-    The `-e` flag to `pip install` insures that your local copy of OpenAddresses is used, so that you can test changes to the code made in your own editor:
+    The `-e` flag to `pip install` ensures that your local copy of OpenAddresses is used, so that you can test changes to the code made in your own editor:

         pip3 install virtualenv